Showing posts with label Literature. Show all posts

 Life begins at the end of our comfort zone.
 Enjoy 2013.
 I will say goodbye to 2012 with an appeal of common honesty and decency.
 "Don't just read the easy stuff.
 You may be entertained by it, but you will never grow from it."
 Jim Rohn had captured essence of reading long ago with this lucid statement.
 We choose for ourselves the sort of literature we want.

 Yet, this year was spent in going through easy books.
-Absence of books related to concept of business strategy and marketing may be counter of prevailing norms of reading list of a MBA student.
+Absence of books related to concept of business strategy and marketing may be counter of prevailing norms of reading list of an MBA student.
 I still want to read the forgotten matters of culture and society.
 Reading Economic Times has already made my vision one dimensional in nature.
 The reading list is getting skewed in favor of English language is not an healthy sign.
 Is the gradual exit of mother tongue from our reading materials a rational choice?
 It will be immense loss of mine command over both languages and misunderstood social acceptance that discourages free thought.

 I want literature to be full of engagement, entertainment and even enlightenment.
 That is the joy of reading.
 Only few authors have tenacity to present complex issues in the most subtle manner and verbalize our angst that dissect through our souls and stirs our social conscience.
 Yes, I am starting to believe in Osho's Hypothesis that 'if consciousness changes, then certainly the social structure will change, because the social structure is just a projection of man's mind.'
 But how this consciousness can be even touched?
 I got this answer in a quote by Irwin Edman : It is myth, not a mandate; fable, not a logic; and symbol, rather than a reason, by which men are moved.
 That was profound discovery of the irrational side of human behaviour.
 Still can't leave rationality for the sake of emotions.
 It works well for survival purpose of human being.
 I am not a spiritual communist like Osho but find the hypothesis quite true.